 No homeowner wants their tree to damage their property or surrounding properties, but unfortunately tree roots can cause a great deal of damage, especially trees that may have been planted too close to a home decades ago.

 Here’s a few things as a homeowner to be aware of when it comes to root damage to your property and what you can do about it.
+(As always, it’s important to contact a certified tree care specialist in Denver during this process!)

 Be Aware of Trees in Your Yard and Types of Root Systems They Have